Fire and rescue services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia doesn't have an embassy or consulate in Rwanda.
-The Office of the Canadian High Commission to Rwanda in Kigali provides limited consular help to Australians in Rwanda.
-The Office doesn't issue passports.
+The Canadian High Commission in Kigali provides limited consular assistance to Australians in Rwanda.
+The High Commission doesn't issue passports or provide notarial services.

 59, KN16 Ave, Kiyovu, Kigali, Rwanda